uujfwmnp/MSFS-Mobile-Companion-App/README.md

 ## Known issues:
 - NAV frequencies can get out of sync, especially when rapidly pressing frequency adjustment buttons.
 Use the "Force Sync Button" to synchronize frequencies with the sim.
 - NAV G3000 can only switch between VOR1 and GPS.
 VOR2 is not available.
+- MSFS Mobile Companion App may crash when accessing it from multiple devices.

 ## Credits
 MSFS Mobile Companion App is based on the Python [SimConnect](https://pypi.org/project/SimConnect/) project.